Navigating the Tire Landscape for Peak Performance and Safety

 1. Load Carrying Potential

 Think about the heaviest loads your truck or SUV will potentially carry.
-As you shop around, match the tires’ load ratings to the maximum load you anticipate carrying.
+As you shop around, match the tires’ load ratings to the maximum load you anticipate having.
 You DO NOT want to base your decision on the average load potential.
 It’s always best to overestimate here.

 2. Potential Driving Conditions